London Oyster Card

 Otherwise, just wait until you arrive in London and get an ordinary Oyster card from one of the places listed above.

-- Quick guide to London’s transport tickets & passes
+- Guide to London’s transport tickets & passes

 - London Transport zones